boazbk/crypto/lec_14_zero_knowledge.md

 These two viewpoints are completely equivalent via the mapping $f \longleftrightarrow L$ where $L = \{ x \;| f(x) = 1 \}$.

-Note that we don't necessarily require the prover to be efficient (and indeed, in examples such as the graph non-isomorphism question, it might not be).
+Note that we don't necessarily require the prover to be efficient (and indeed, in some cases  it might not be).
 On the other hand, our soundness condition holds even if the prover uses a non efficient strategy.[^arguments] We say that a proof system has an _efficient prover_ if there is an NP-type  proof system $\Pi$ for $L$ (that is some efficient algorithm $\Pi$ such that there exists $\pi$ with $\Pi(x,\pi)=1$ iff $x\in L$ and such that $\Pi(x,\pi)=1$ implies that $|\pi|\leq poly(|x|)$), such that the strategy for $P$ can be implemented efficiently given any static proof $\pi$ for $x$ in this system.

-[^arguments]: People have considered the notions of zero knowledge systems where soundness holds only with respect to efficient provers; these are known as _argument systems_.
+[^arguments]: People have considered the notion of zero knowledge systems where soundness holds only with respect to efficient provers; these are known as _argument systems_.

 > # {.remark title="Notation for strategies" #strategies}
-Up until now, we always considered cryptographic protocols where Alice and Bob trusted one another, but were worries about some adversary controlling the channel between them.
+Up until now, we always considered cryptographic protocols where Alice and Bob trusted one another, but were worried about some adversary controlling the channel between them.
 Now we are in a somewhat more "suspicious" setting where the parties do not fully trust one another.
 In such protocols there is always a "prescribed" or **honest** strategy that a particular party _should_ follow, but we generally don't want the other parties' security to rely on some else's good intention, and hence analyze also the case where a party uses an arbitrary **malicious** strategy.
 We sometimes also consider the **honest but curious** case where the adversary is passive and only collects information, but does not deviate from the prescribed strategy.
+>
-Note that protocols typically only guarantee security for party A when it behaves honestly - a party can always chose to violate its own security and there is not much we can (or should?) do about it.
+Protocols typically only guarantee security for party A when it behaves honestly - a party can always chose to violate its own security and there is not much we can (or should?) do about it.

 ## Defining zero knowledge